s4nkar/US-Medic-Map/README.md

 ## 💡 Project Summary

-This application visualizes the burden of heart disease across the United States.
+This application visualizes the burden of heart disease and stroke across the United States.
 By mapping Medicare claims data, it allows decision-makers to:
 * **Identify High-Need Areas:** Spot states with the highest hospitalization rates at a glance.
 * **Prioritize Resources:** Direct clinical vendors and interventions to the regions that need them most.
 * **Interactive Exploration:** Filter by specific health indicators and view precise metrics via map tooltips.